 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Be sure to talk to your Winfield utility company about signing a net metering contract.
-This allows you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
-You might receive either a dollar-for-dollar credit or a percentage of the value.
+- Net Metering: Be sure to talk to your Winfield utility company about signing a net metering agreement.
+This allows you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC provides you with a tax credit for a set percentage of your solar system's cost.
+When someone says "solar incentives," you likely think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC allows you to claim a tax credit for a predetermined percentage of your solar system's cost.

-The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost — for panels, equipment, labor and accessories — although that amount may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the claim amount.
+The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as labor, accessories and equipment.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+There is no maximum claim amount.

-Curious how the ITC might apply to your specific situation?
-Contact your local Winfield solar panel installer to get more information.
+To more fully understand how the ITC might apply to your situation, speak to your local Winfield solar panel installer and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit will apply to you, get in touch with your local Winfield solar installation company.
+Your local Winfield solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives